sweirich/pi-forall/compose.md

 example of dependently-typed programming in pi-forall.

-Because of the time limitation, these notes do not cover the implementation of datatypes and erased arguments in pi-forall.
+Because of the time limitation, these notes do not cover the implementation of datatypes or erased arguments in pi-forall.
 Therefore they are based on `version2` of the the [pi-forall implementation](version2/src/), which does not include these features.

-We will break the discussion into three main parts:
+We break the discussion into three main parts:

   * How do we represent the syntax of pi-forall (including binding structure)?
   * What is the general structure of the typechecker?
   * How do we decide when two different pi-forall terms are equal?

 ## The pi-forall implementation

-First, an overview of the main files of the implementation.
+But, before we do that, we start with an overview of the main files of the implementation.

      Syntax.hs      - specification of the abstract syntax of the language Parser.hs      - turn strings into AST
-     PrettyPrint.hs - displays AST in a (somewhat) readable form Main.hs        - top-level routines (repl)
+     PrettyPrint.hs - displays AST in a (somewhat) readable form Main.hs        - top-level routines

      Environment.hs - defines the type checking monad
      TypeCheck.hs   - implementation of the bidirectional type checker